 Customers can share the error details through email.

-What are the benefits of data validation?
+What are the benefits of Data Validation?

 Implementing the data validation system brings significant advantages directly to customers: